tweag/nickel/doc/manual/typing.md

 **Warning**: as of version 0.2.x, using contracts as types won't work in the majority of cases (typechecking will fail with a "can't compare contract types" error).
-This is temporary and will likely be fixed in upcoming 0.3.x.
+This is temporary and will likely be fixed in the upcoming 0.3.x release.
 For more details, see issues [#701](https://github.com/tweag/nickel/issues/701) and [#724](https://github.com/tweag/nickel/issues/724).